DejanSubotic/AngularJS/README.md

+# Workshop with AngularJS

+This repository is forked from [angular-seed](https://github.com/angular/angular-seed) on GitHub.
+The intention is to use it as a foundation for a workshop in AngularJS at HRM Software.

+The workshop is introduced in the document `Workshop.md`.

+The rest of this document i the original README.md from the angular-seed repository.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.